codetalkio/serverless-federated-graphql/README.md

 And you're ready to deploy using your preferred method of AWS CDK/SAM/SLS/SST/CloudFormation/Terraform.

 # Cold Starts
-The `lambda-directly-optimized` approach is the only one that enters the realm of "aceptable" cold starts.
+The `lambda-directly-optimized` approach is the only one that enters the realm of "acceptable" cold starts.
 Still high, but almost always below 1 second.
 Both of the other approachs unfortunately have quite a high cold start time.
 The `lambda-directly` approach wins by a tiny margin, but none are great.
 None of the variants talk to any Subgraphs, this is purely measuring the overhead of startup.

 `lambda-with-server`